bitirgenalperen/ilkevim/README.md

-# IlkEvim Real Estate Platform
+# ilkevim Real Estate Platform

 A modern real estate platform built with Next.js for browsing and listing properties in the UK.